 What is an autopsy?

-An autopsy is an examination of a body after death.
-Autopsies are performed to determine cause of death, or to verify diagnosis.
+An autopsy is a medical examination of a body after death.
+Autopsies are done to determine cause of death, or to verify diagnosis.

 Why is an autopsy performed?